Scotland In Winter: 7 Places To Visit This Winter

 What kind of car do I need for Scotland in winter?

-If you’re planning to visit the Highlands or explore off-the-beaten-track, then I recommend an SUV for Scotland in winter.
-Whilst main roads will be largely gritted and ploughed when the snow hits, single track roads and more remote places may be trickier.
-You’ll want 4x4 capabilities, with bigger, grippy tyres, so an SUV is perfect.
+If you’re planning to visit the Highlands or explore off-the-beaten-track, I recommend an SUV for winter in Scotland.
+Whilst main roads will be largely gritted and ploughed when the snow hits, single-track roads and more remote places may be trickier.
+You’ll want 4x4 capabilities, with bigger, grippier tyres, so an SUV is perfect.

-If you plan to rent, check out Rentalcars.com for inexpensive and flexible car hire.
+If you plan to rent, check out Discover Cars for flexible car hire with comprehensive insurance and plenty of rental options from all major cities.

 What should I pack for Scotland in winter?

-My top piece of advice for Scotland in winter is dress warmly and ensure you are prepared for the cold!
+My top piece of advice for Scotland in winter is to dress warmly and be prepared for the cold!

 This is especially true if you’re planning on lots of walks and you’ll need extra winter hiking gear.
 But for staycations and road trips, I recommend packing: